Flex-NFT-Marketplace/Flex-Marketplace-Contract/marketplace/Sell_any_item_at_fixed_price.md

     Retrieves the current protocol fee stored in the contract.

     Setting Buy-Back Price for an Item (set_buy_back_price_for_item):
-    Allows a buyer to set a buy-back price for an item from a specific collection.
-The buyer must be the caller, and the new price must be different from any existing price set by the buyer.
-If the conditions are met, the price is updated, and an event is emitted to notify that the price has been set.
+    Allows a buyer to set a buy-back price for any item from a specific collection.

     Executing Buyer Bids (can_execute_buyer_bid):
     Verifies whether a buyer's bid can be executed.
 The contract checks if the token was listed for sale by the seller and compares the bid price with the existing buy-back price to determine if the bid is valid and executable.